Depending on your user roles, there are differing levels of access to any course in Populi:

 - Select records: Check the assignments, Discussions, Links, Lessons, and Tests you wish to import.

 - Import selected records: You can also cancel.
 After you import, click the link to go back to what you were doing.

 Finalize course submits the grades to the registrar and closes the course to further modification, assignment submission, etc. Typically, finalizing a course falls to the course faculty.
 Registars will more likely use the Unfinalize function to make some after-the-fact change or correction.

 Here’s how to finalize a student or the entire course.

-When you finalize a student: The student's grades are submitted to his permanent academic record, updating his transcript, grade report, and statistics like earned credits and GPA.
+- When you finalize a student: The student's grades are submitted to his permanent academic record, updating his transcript, grade report, and statistics (earned credits, GPA, etc.).
 It also closes him out of the course, so he can no longer submit assignments, take tests, and so on.

-When you finalize the course: The course is closed down to all activity and updates—you can no longer add assignments, change settings, and so forth.
+- When you finalize the course: The course is closed down to all activity and updates—no one can now add assignments, change settings, and so forth.

-If you Unfinalize a course, make sure to finalize it again as soon as possible—unfinalizing a course affects historic records for all of that course's enrolled students (not to mention reporting, term stats, etc.).
+Now that you've unfinalized the course (and students, if any), you are free to update their records.
+Make sure to finalize it again as soon as possible—unfinalizing a course affects historic records for all of that course's enrolled students (not to mention reporting, term stats, etc.).